Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 Known bugs with WYSIWYG -extensions and SemanticForms free text block:
 - preview of page is not displayed properly
-- switching editing mode with "aource" -button to wikitext works, but swithing back to wysiwyg mode fails (text stays in wikitext format)
+- switching editing mode with "source" -button to wikitext works, but switching back to wysiwyg mode fails (text stays in wikitext format)
 - refreshing page in editor mode always activates wysiwyg mode

 --------------